p3ym4n/jdate/readme.md

 # JDate

-A simple php date converter from Jalali to Georgian calendar and vice versa.
+Date converter from Jalali to Georgian and vice versa.
+It has Carbon instance inside and it's Laravel friendly.

 This package is using [carbon](https://github.com/briannesbitt/carbon) as core for Georgian calendar.